 NAME: ID:

-ENTRANCE IN PROGRAM: Fall 20Requests cannot be made any earlie DATE OF REQUEST:///er than after the completion of one year of study.
+ENTRANCE IN PROGRAM: Fall 20 DATE OF REQUEST: / // Requests cannot be made any earlier than after the completion of one year of study.

-4-course major and two 2-course minors consisting Majors and minors may be chosen from the follow ning
+In their initial three years, PhD students also complete a 4-course major and two 2-course minors consisting of graduate level courses from IEMS and other selected engineering departments.
+Majors and minors may be chosen from the following areas:

-substitute a maj jor or minor area of their design with appro e Ph.D.
+- Analytics

+- Stochastic Analysis & Simulation

+- Optimization

+- Financial Engineering

+- Logistics & Operations

+- Healthcare Engineering

+- Applied Statistics & Statistical Learning

+- Management Science

+Representative courses in these areas are listed in the Ph.D.
 Major and Minor Areas Document.
-Stud oval from their advisor and the Graduate Committ lifferent form must be submitted for each desig ee.
-Please list the courses
+Students also may petition to substitute a major or minor area of their design with approval from their advisor and the Graduate Committee.
+Please list the courses below and the name of the designed major or minor.
+A different form must be submitted for each designed area.

-Тпе: CIRCLE: MAJOR MINOR

-COURSE 1: structor Year Taken:

-COURSE 2: structor Year Taken:

-COURSE 3: structor Year Taken:

-COURSE 4: structor Year Taken:

-Student Signatu ure: Date: -

-ire:nis line - DGS use only Date: -

-to Graduate Committee:

-I approve e the designed area as listed

-I approve e the designed area with the following mo difications (See below)

-Graduate Direct Date:

-Date Processed d: Graduate Program Assistant Signature
+Тітle: Circle: Major Minor COURSE 1: Year Taken: COURSE 2: Full Course Title and Instructor Year Taken: COURSE 3: Full Course Title and Instructor Year Taken: COURSE 4: Full Course Title and Instructor Year Taken: Student Signature: Date: Advisor Signature: Do not mark below this line - DGS use only Date: Date Presented to Graduate Committee: I approve the designed area as listed I approve the designed area with the following modifications (S Modifications: Graduate Director Signature: Do not mark below this line - Office use only Date: Date Processed: Graduate Program Assistant Sig anature